How to integrate ServiceNow using Informatica PowerCenter

 Step-by-step instructions

-To get data from ServiceNow using Informatica we first need to create a DSN (Data Source) which will access data from ServiceNow.
-We will later be able to read data using Informatica.
+To get data from ServiceNow using Informatica PowerCenter, we first need to create an ODBC data source.
+We will later read this data in Informatica PowerCenter.
 Perform these steps:

 -